zakagan/WordFormable/README.md

 1. Sorting: The base string and tokenized words from the text file are alphabetizd via quick sort and then compared.

-2. Simple Hash Table: Th base string is loaded into a table using a trivial hashing method, and then each tokenized word from the text file is compared with this table.
+2. Simple Hash Table: The base string is loaded into a table using a trivial hashing method, and then each tokenized word from the text file is compared with this table.

 How to execute
 -------